dcsr-datumo/oeuvres-roud/bulkimport/readme.txt

 --------------------> DO MANUALLY AFTER IMPORT <-----------------------
 2400 items imported, 60 da ricontrollare manualmente (2,5%)

-- correct biblio_321, biblio_309, biblio_671, biblio_672, biblio_663, biblio_634 ("FAKE" in label), do not delete because there are links
+- correct biblio_321, biblio_309, biblio_671, biblio_672, biblio_663, biblio_634 ("FAKE" in label), do not delete because there are links.
+Check also in commentaries
 - check publication with photos, form BiblioDB (there are few, and in the ontology should be a link, but we don't have the photo yet)
 - pubblicato dove ?
 631	Photographie	Roud Gustave	[Bûcherons], [paysans à table], [Moisonneur], [Paysage]				93			1967-04-22(23)	p.
 27, 30, 31
 - check, se non sono già tra gli articoli inserirli a mano (per vedere meglio guarda backup):